-How to Choose Your School
+How to Choose Your Osteopathic School

-When choosing your school, please be aware that membership in OsteopathyBC and all other associations within the umbrella of the Canadian federation require a minimum of 4 years full time or part time equivalent if you are previously trained as a health care professional.
-Online and distance education is not an acceptable form of training for membership.
+When choosing your school, please be aware that membership in OsteopathyBC and all other associations within the umbrella of the Canadian Federation of Osteopaths requires a minimum of 4 years full time or part time equivalent if you are previously trained as a health care professional.
+Online and/or distance education are not acceptable forms of training for membership with OsteopathyBC.

 When we are reviewing foreign applications, we consult the local Osteopathic body (local to the region of the applicant) and align our standards with theirs.
-We are not in an position to evaluate every school, nor do we accredit schools.
+We are not in a position to evaluate every school, nor do we accredit schools.

-For example, if you are applying for membership with OsteopathyBC and you were trained in Europe, we will consult the European Federation of Osteopaths.
+For example, if you are applying for membership with OsteopathyBC and you were trained in a European country where osteopathy is regulated, we will require that you are or were registered with the regulatory body.
+If you trained in a country without regulation in Europe, we will consult the European Federation and Forum of Osteopathy.
 You need to be accepted for membership by the association in the region you were trained, in order to be accepted with OsteopathyBC.